 The Act created five categories of drugs and created a schedule based on two main factors:

-● Whether there were legitimate medical uses for the drug that are necessary to provide for health and wellbeing
+- Whether there were legitimate medical uses for the drug that is necessary to provide for health and wellbeing

 Schedule I drugs are considered the most harmful.